NVIDIA/NeMo-Framework-Launcher/README.md

 ## 9. Known Issues
 <a id="markdown-known-issues" name="known-issues"></a>
 Fixes for the following issues will be released shortly:
-* The inference hyperparameter search is not available in this release for T5 and mT5
+* The inference hyperparameter search is not available in this release for T5 and mT5.
-* Accuracy and performance measurement for GPT is currently not supported.
-Please use the NeMo Framework 22.05 inference container to use this feature
+* Accuracy and performance measurement for GPT-3 is currently not supported.
+Please use the NeMo Megatron 22.05 inference container to use this feature.
-* The fine-tuning SQuAD results for T5 are lower than expected
+* The fine-tuning SQuAD results for T5 are lower than expected.
-* There is a known slowdown for T5 TP8 3B configurations - the other T5 3B configurations are performing well
-* In 23.04, there is a slight regression in autocast performance - it is recommended to use previous releases for autocast use cases
+* There has been a slight regression in T5 performance and this will be addressed in an upcoming release.
 * Evaluation for GPT has been tested for PP <=2 and may have issues for PP >2.
 It is recommended to convert to TP only for Evaluation.